telefonicaid/fiware-sth-comet/README.md

 As as side note, just mention that the attribute type is not included in the name of the created collections since it is not provided when querying the STH using the convenience operation provided.
 This aspect is 100% aligned with the Orion Context Broker where the attribute type does not have any special semantic or effect currently.

+As already mentioned, all this configuration parameters can also be adjusted using the [`config.js`](https://github.com/telefonicaid/IoT-STH/blob/develop/config.js) file whose contents are self-explanatory.

 [Top](#section0)